sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/link.md

 +--------------------------------------+----------------------+--------------------------------------+
 ```

-### Unlinking from a source
+### Unlink from a source

-To unlink a customizer from a source, simply issue the unlink command and pass the source instance Id:
+To unlink a customizer from a source, issue the unlink command and pass the source instance ID:

 ```bash
 sail conn customizers unlink -i edfc9bfb-b55c-482f-b1aa-b4d51caf7558